Click for SR Home Page

 Q: Does the USBxCH have any digital input/output capabilities ?

-Yes.
-Our USBxCH 24 bit A/D systems have four digital input bits and four digital output bits available on a DB25 connector on the front panel.
-The output bits are latched while the input bits are polled.
-In addition, the system also has a front panel LED that can be toggled to provide a visual output.
-These bits are intended for general purpose control applications of external equipment in conjunction with analog data acquisition.
+There are four digital input bits and four digital output bits on the front panel DB25 digital connector.
+The output bits are latched while the input bits are sampled synchronously in step with the analog data.
+There are also user programmable LEDs on the front panel for visual feedback.
+The digital input/output bits are intended for general purpose control of external equipment like triggering.

 Q: What is the impedance of the USBxCH analog inputs ?